iAmMe27/WoD/README.md

 This could be completely out of field though as I don't have any lower end hardware to test it on.

-You will need at least `240GB` of disk space on an SSD for the installation.
-For the downloads, you will need an extra `150GB`- ideally you want *at least* `390GB` total for install and for temporary Wabbajack work space.
+You will need at least `244GB` of disk space on an SSD for the installation.
+For the downloads, you will need an extra `135GB`- ideally you want *at least* `400GB` total for install + downloads + temporary Wabbajack work space.
 You don't have to install onto an NVMe SSD but a HDD will be too slow for playing on.
 Once WoD is installed, you can move the downloads to a storage HDD or even delete them if you wish.

 ## Accounts
 In terms of accounts you will need: